yuche/rfcs/rfcs/0006-merkle-tree/0006-merkle-tree.md

 sturct Proof {
   // size of items in the tree
   int size;
-  // nodes on the path
+  // nodes on the path which can not be calculated, in descending order by index Hash nodes[];
-  Hash nodes[];
 }
 ```